 The orchestra concerts are augmented by guest soloists and ensembles.
 Recent performers have included Chanticleer, Voces8, Petronel Malan, Inna Faliks, Movses Pogossian, and David Kaplan, Robert Thies and the David and Junko Garrett Duo.

 The orchestra’s second CD, “Music from the Left Coast,” brought together four world-premiere recordings of music commissioned by St. Matthew’s Music Guild and premiered by the Chamber Orchestra at St. Matthew’s.
 The album includes music of Ross Wright, Dwayne S. Milburn, Ola Gjeilo and Grammy Award winner Christopher Tin and is available through Spotify and Apple Music.

 Ola Gjeilo’s Kindred Spirits

 A testament to the level of commitment by our subscribers to the orchestra and the Music Guild is the fact that when the Covid-19 pandemic decimated the arts community in early 2020, Music Guild subscribers whole-heartedly endorsed the Music Guild Board’s decision to pay the musicians for the remaining contracted concerts.
 Further, our loyal subscribers enthusiastically subscribed to the 2020 – 2021 season knowing full well that live concerts were unlikely.
 The Music Guild hosted monthly “Second Friday” virtual concerts on Zoom featuring members of the orchestra and other professionals from the area.
-As a result of our subscribers’ enduring support, and with deep gratitude, the Music Guild had a highly successful 2022-23 season and looks forward to the future.
+As a result of our subscribers’ enduring support, and with deep gratitude, the Music Guild has commenced the 2023-2024 season in a strong financial position and looks forward to continuing to grow our subscriber base.